 FIRMs are used by:

-Planning staff and building officials to administer floodplain management regulations and to mitigate flood damage.
+- Planning staff and building officials to administer floodplain management regulations and to mitigate flood damage; and

-Lending institutions and federal agencies to locate properties and buildings in relation to mapped flood hazards, and to determine if flood insurance is required when making loans for the purchase or construction of a building or for providing grants following a disaster.
+- Lending institutions and federal agencies to locate properties and buildings in relation to mapped flood hazards, and to determine if flood insurance is required when making loans for the purchase or construction of a building or for providing grants after a disaster.